cosmosignosis/movioto/content/posts/graphic-novels-sci-fi-movie-adaptations.md

 ![graphic](/img/06/we3news.png "novel")

 The name We3 might not sound all too familiar to general audiences, but the novel by Grant Morrison actually inspired several elements in the beloved Marvel film Guardians of the Galaxy Vol. 3.
-When looking at what makes a science fiction movie entertaining, three cybernetic animals who are created by the governmment and are trying to get home feels like a winning recipe.
-We3 also has the added inclusion of government conspiracy
+When looking at what makes a science fiction movie entertaining, three cybernetic animals that are created by the governmment and are trying to get home feels like a winning recipe.
+This critically acclaimed comic mini book series is both intellecutally and emotionally engaging and has perhaps one of the most tragic stories in all of comic book history.

 We3 also has the added inclusion of aliens, pirates and futuristic tech all of which result in horrific scenarios where someone's life is almost always in danger.
-Even though the challenge of adapting this novel can be a bit daunting and challenging but it would be tremendous accomplisment if done properly
+Even though adapting this novel can be a bit daunting and challenging but it would be tremendous accomplisment if done while respecting the author's vision/properly.
+After all wouldn't you want to see how a dog, cat and rabbit suffering from human cruelty fight for their freedom?

 <!-- housue pets weaponized for lethal combat by the government - as they search for home and ward off the shadowy agency that created them feels like a winning recipe
 three house pets weaponized for lethal combat by the government - as they search for "home" and ward off the shadowy agency that created them -->